wkhattak/Behavioural-Cloning/writeup.md

 ![Model Architecture](/report/images/network-architecture.jpg)

-The relevant code lines in the `model.py` are [lines 18-24](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L162-L224).
+The relevant code lines in the `model.py` are [lines 162-224](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L162-L224).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+As a first attempt to reduce overfitting, *dropout* with 0.75 *keep probability* was tried.
+However, this resulted in the car hitting the curb and deviating off the road.
+As a result, *L2 Regularization* with a value of 0.001 was used (model.py [lines 174-195](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L174-L195)).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+This was done by splitting the data set, such that 80% is used for training and 20% for validation (model.py [line 238](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L238)).
+The model was tested by running it through the simulator for couple of laps and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an *Adam* optimizer.
+A *learning rate* of 0.001 was used.
+Also, the learning rate was decayed by specifying a value of 0.0001 for the *decay* parameter (model.py [line 200](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L200)).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The training data provided by Udacity was initially chosen.
+Upon testing, this data alone was not proving to be good enough.
+So later on, to keep the vehicle driving on the road, further data was recorded using the simulator.
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Also, as the default driving direction is counter-clockwise, few laps were recorded in the clockwise direction in a bid to remove any bias towards left steering angles.

 For details about how I created the training data, see the next section.